Basic Fishing Information

 Do not release minnows into the water after you finish fishing.
 Emptying bait buckets can contaminate a body of water with undesirable fish.
 In addition, bait and bait buckets exposed to lake or stream water could get contaminated with zebra mussel larvae, fish pathogens, or other aquatic invasive species.
 Anglers are encouraged to dispose of baitfish in the trash after each outing and buy new bait for the next outing.
 Fishing worms should be discarded in trash containers.

 Wild fish may be used as live bait as long as the fish was caught legally and meets any size, catch, or possession limits established for that species.
 Goldfish may be used as live bait.
 Carp cannot be used as live bait at any location.

-Gizzard shad and threadfin shad can be collected and used as live bait on the following waters but may not be transported live away from the location where collected: Brookville, Cecil M. Harden (Raccoon SRA), Freeman, Hardy, Monroe, Patoka, and Shafer lakes, and the Ohio River mainstream (excluding all embayments).
+Gizzard shad and threadfin shad can be collected and used as live bait on the following waters: Brookville, Cecil M. Harden (Raccoon SRA), Freeman, Hardy, Monroe, Patoka, and Shafer lakes, and the Ohio River mainstream (excluding all embayments).
+Live gizzard shad and threadfin shad may not be transported away from the location where collected.

 Cast nets with a maximum mesh size of 2 inches stretch can be used to collect live gizzard shad and threadfin shad at these bodies of water.